engisalor/quartz/README.md

 ### Trying out the app

 Once `.env` and the YAML configuration file are ready, start the app and make a query, for example `with; without`.
 Two bar graphs will appear showing frequencies in the Susanne corpus in several text types.
-There's currently a page for making queries, one for inspecting corpora, and a user guide.
+The app currently has a page for making queries, one for inspecting corpora, and a user guide.

 ![image](/quartz-app.png)